 The Cornwall Community Flood Forum is delighted to be a delivery partner in the new DEFRA funded South West Property Flood Resilience (PFR) Pathfinder Project.
 This project has been set up to increase awareness of PFR across Devon, Cornwall and the Isles of Scilly, with an aim to support flood risk communities, promote the new PFR framework and enhance the future uptake of PFR as a key part of flood risk management in the South West.

 The project is being delivered with support from the Environment Agency, the Lead Local Flood Authorities in the South West and a range of strategic and delivery partners.
 This will strengthen the ability of community groups, businesses and individuals in the South West to increase their resilience to flooding.

 BeFloodReady has been developed during the initial stages of the Pathfinder and aims to create a legacy after the project has finished.
-As part of this initiative, a website is currently under development where a range of resources and information will be available to support those at flood risk in the South West.
+As part of this initiative, a website has been developed where a range of resources and information is available to support those at flood risk in the South West.
+Visit the website today!
 A PFR tour, visiting communities at risk, is also in development and a range of workshops and events will be held to raise awareness around flood risk, PFR and the importance of preparedness.

 If you would like to learn more about this ongoing project, you can view the presentation slides which were presented at our 2019 conference as an introduction to the PFR Pathfinder project by clicking on the link below.
 Alternatively, view our dedicated SW PFR Pathfinder page by clicking here or by navigating from the Property Flood Resilience tab at the top of this webpage!